 In January 2024, we entered into an additional securities purchase agreement with a new single institutional investor in which 338,000 shares of common stock were issued in a registered direct offering (the "January 2024 Registered Direct Offering").
 In connection with the January 2024 Registered Direct Offering, we issued 1,150,834 shares of common stock in the form of pre-funded warrants, 497,834 of which were subsequently exercised.
 We concurrently issued warrants to purchase up to 1,488,834 shares of common stock with an exercise price of \$9.95 per share ("January 2024 Common Stock Warrants").
 The January 2024 Common Stock Warrants were exercisable immediately upon issuance and will expire on July 29, 2027, which is three and one-half years from the issuance date.
-Additionally, we issued the Placement Agent warrants to purchase up to 104,218 shares of common stock with an exercise price of \$12.5938 per share ("January 2024 Placement Agent Warrants").
-The January 2024, we common stock with an exercise price of \$12.5938 per share ("January 2024 Placement Agent Warrants").
-The January 2024, which is three and one-half years following the commencement of sales in the January 2024 Registered Direct Offering.
+Additionally, we issued the Placement Agent Warrants to purchase up to 104,218 shares of common stock with an exercise price of \$12.5938 per share ("January 2024 Placement Agent Warrants").
+The January 2024 Placement Agent Warrants").
+The January 2024 Placement Agent Warrants").
+The January 2024 Placement Agent Warrants to purchase up to 104,218 shares of common stock with an exercise price of \$12.5938 per share ("January 2024 Placement Agent Warrants").
+The January 2024 Placement Agent Warrants will expire on July 29, 2027, which is three and one-half years following the commencement of sales in the January 2024 Registered Direct Offering.
 We received gross proceeds from the January 2024 Registered Direct Offering of \$15.0 million with net proceeds of approximately \$13.6 million after deducting \$1.4 million in commissions and other transaction costs.